 - You are pregnant or think you may be pregnant!

-- You are bleeding
+- You are currently bleeding.

 - If you have an IUD or another contraceptive device in place.

-How to do it at home
+How to Yoni Steam at home

 - Collect your plants with prayer and intention.
 For the amount I recommend going with your intuition.
 For a relative guide you can use, 2 liters of water with 2-4 dl of dried herbs or 3-5 dl of fresh herbs.

-- Cut the herbs into a large pot and cover them with your lukewarm water.
+- Cut the herbs into a large pot and cover them with your water.
 Find yourself a cozy spot to sit while you make a ritual of pouring your love, prayer and intention into the water and herbs while massaging them with your hands for few minutes.
 Call in the healing and nourishment your feminine body needs.

 - Then bring your herbs+water to boil.
 Simmer on the stove for 10-15min.
 This will bring out more of the essential oils in the plants.
 Be careful when you sit to not burn the sensitive tissues of your vulva!
 You will probably need to let it steam off for a few moments before you can sit over it.